-CORE RESIDENTIAL DESIGN GUIDELINES CHARACTER AREA DESCRIPTION LOT DIMENSION S General Characteristics.
-The Core Residential category covers the existing minimum lot area Small lots encouraged residential neighborhood in Rockwood's historic core - generally bounded by Fort Street, North Huron River Drive, Lamont Street, and Mercure Park.
-The neighborhood features a traditional grid layout, an older house stock, minimum lot width Consistent with existing and a denser configuration than other residential categories.
+General Characteristics.
+The Core Residential category covers the existing residential neighborhood in Rockwood's historic core - generally bounded by Fort Street, North Huron River Drive, Lamont Street, and Mercure Park.
+The neighborhood features a traditional grid layout, an older house stock, and a denser configuration than other residential categories.
 The form of these residential blocks promotes social interaction, walkability, and safety and should be preserved as well as possible.
-New infill development should BUILDING SETB ACKS replicate this pattern, including connecting to the existing street grid as minimum Even with smallest setback on block often as possible.
+New infill development should replicate this pattern, including connecting to the existing street grid as often as possible.

 Appropriate Land Uses.
-Uses in this category include detached residential maximum Even with block average dwelling units, schools, parks, and other compatible municipal and civic side Consistent with existing uses.
-Two-unit residential structures and small apartment buildings may be appropriate on some sites, specifically at intersections. rear Consistent with existing Streets and Transportation.
-Roads in the City Residential category follow a BUILDING HEIGI нт traditional grid pattern with common elements such as sidewalks, minimum 1 story pedestrian scale lighting, and a tree canopy. maximum 2.5 stories Building and Site Design.
-New dwelling units or substantial modifications to structures should be designed with quality materials, and conform to the STREET FRONTA AGES dominant architectural typology of the block.
+Uses in this category include detached residential dwelling units, schools, parks, and other compatible municipal and civic uses.
+Two-unit residential structures and small apartment buildings may be appropriate on some sites, specifically at intersections.

+Streets and Transportation.
+Roads in the City Residential category follow a traditional grid pattern with common elements such as sidewalks, pedestrian scale lighting, and a tree canopy.

+Building and Site Design.
+New dwelling units or substantial modifications to structures should be designed with quality materials, and conform to the dominant architectural typology of the block.
 Alternative architectural styles may be appropriate, provided the character of the residential block is enhanced.
 Garages should be located in rear yards.
-Front porch / stoop Lawn / green space